Nedunalvaadai: Filming

 The film is set against the backdrop of Tirunelveli.
 The shooting of the film took place around the village surrounding Vasudevanallur and the town Puliangudi.
-Selvakannan says,"It's been more than 17 years since we all studied together in Tirunelveli, but we make it a point to meet every year.
-We've always wanted to do something to make our polytechnic college proud.
-So, we decided to make a film on human emotions and showcase our town in a new light.
-Though many films have been based in Tirunelveli, we felt none portrayed its true essence.
-So, my friends funded this venture.
-This is a festival film and I'm hopeful of it bagging a National Award".
+Selvakannan says, "we decided to make a film on human emotions and showcase our town in a new light.
+Though many films have been based in Tirunelveli, we felt none portrayed its true essence".

-The confidence Selvakannan has in his debut directorial venture reflects in his voice when he talks “There have been many action films that were set in Tirunelveli, but I don’t think any Tamil film has explored its nativity and way of life.
-My film is based in Tirunelveli and I’ve shot it entirely there.
-Since I’m also from that place, it became easier for me”.

-What's interesting about the film is that it tells the story from a female perspective, which is a rarity in Tamil cinema.
-Echoing the same, Selvakannan says that the female character is central theme of the film.
+Selvakannan says that the female character is central theme of the film.
 Through his film, Selvakannan wanted to question the representation of women in mainstream cinema, “People howl and whistle to scenes that are deeply sexist.
 It’s easy for men to express their emotions post break-up.
 But a woman has to go through a lot, internally.
 These are some of the things I looked into before writing.”
-Smaller films continue to bear the brunt when it comes to the availability of screens.
-However, Selvakannan believes that the scenario today is much better than what it was when he started out.
-“There’s an acceptance for a film like Merku Thodarchi Malai, which is very encouraging for filmmakers like me.”

 Selvakannan says, "The movie deals with two issues.
 Unlike male offspring who has the right to inherit property, the daughters in the family are not given equal rights and recognition.
 Secondly, the women are always portrayed in a bad manner and blamed for love failures.
 It is not so.
 I have reasoned out their side of reality in the film".